stanford-cs47/final-project-fascinate/README.md

 final-project-fascinate created by GitHub Classroom

-Utilized Firebase, Google Auth, AuthSession (to connect to Google Drive at a future time) Can sign in wih Firebase email/password or Stanford gmail or as Guest
+Utilized Firebase, Google Auth, AuthSession (to connect to Google Drive at a future time)

+Google Auth restricts to only Stanford users

+Alternatively, can sign in with Firebase email/password or as Guest

 Used two Facts APIs to display Facts

-Can add article w/ title, article + image to firebase storage Can view own articles or all articles
+Can add article (takes in title, article text + image from image picker) to firebase storage

+Can view own articles or all articles

+Utilized color scheme from https://www.happyhues.co/palettes/3